Unreal-Dan/RekordBoxSongExporter/README.md

 This works with either two or four decks.

-## How to use it
+## Detailed Usage Instructions

- 1. Ensure the Loader and Module are both in the same folder on the same PC as Rekordbox.
+ 1. Ensure the Loader and Module are both in the same folder as each other in a user writable location (not Program Files or C:/)

     1a.
 If you're running Rekordbox and OBS on the same PC you can ignore the Server.